-Nintendo had a hard time selling the NES to retailers due to most believing the video game home console market to have died with the crash of 1983.
-Realising this Nintendo marketed the NES as a toy instead of a video game.
+Nintendo initially had a hard time selling the NES to retailers due to most believing the video game home console market to have died with the crash of 1983.
+Realising this Nintendo marketed the NES as a toy opposed to a video game system.
 They packed in a light gun and a robot with the console and people started to pay attention.
-In December of 1985 Nintendo went to toy stores around New York City to try and sell the NES and said if the consoles don't sell they will buy them back.
-This gave Nintendo a foothold but they still needed to get the NES into the hands of more people if the product was to be a success.
+In December of 1985 Nintendo went to toy stores around New York City to try and sell the NES negotiating that if the consoles don't sell they will buy them back.
+This gave Nintendo a foothold but they still required getting the NES into the hands of more people if the product was to be a success.

-They contacted Worlds of Wonder, a toy company who made the two most popular toys in 1985, Lazer Tag and Teddy Ruxpin, and said if they can get Nintendo into the big department stores their toys are in they can have a percentage of Nintendo's sales.
+The company then contacted Worlds of Wonder, a toy company who made two of the most popular toys of 1985, Lazer Tag and Teddy Ruxpin, claiming if they could get Nintendo into the same big department stores as their toys were in that they could have a percentage of Nintendo's sales.
 Worlds of Wonder agreed to this deal, so whenever a store called and wanted to order a toy, they would require that store to order 500 NES consoles.
 With this deal in place Nintendo had now made their first steps into the American market.

 The NES was an enormous success in Japan and North America, dominating the competition in both regions.
 In comparison to its considerable success in Japan and North America, however, the NES had much less success in Europe and South America, with Sega's Master System being significantly more successful than the NES in these regions.
 (Ref) ("Retroinspection: Master System", Retro Gamer, issue 44, pages 48–53)